kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 CREATE UNIQUE INDEX email ON users(email)
 ```

-Then when searching for data, MySQL will stop after finding the first match.
+Then, when searching for data, MySQL will stop after finding the first match.
 In the case of a regular index, one more check (of the next value in the index) will be mandatory.

 <h3>5.
 Composite Indexes</h3>